Fragmental Overlap Storage System (FOSS)

 FAQ

-Yes — this page provides a free download.
-Keep your own copy after downloading.
+Yes — this page provides free downloads, for non-commercial, evaluation use only.
+Keep your own copies after downloading.

 What’s the best way to share it?

-Share this homepage link so others always get the latest hosted PDF.
+Share this homepage link so others always get the latest hosted PDF and the Fragmental Overlap Storage System (FOSS) CLI Demo.

-The PDF may not be mirrored, rehosted, or redistributed at this time.
-It is provided for personal reading only.
+The PDF and the Fragmental Overlap Storage System (FOSS) CLI Demo may not be mirrored, rehosted, or redistributed at this time.
+They are provided for personal reading and evaluation use only.
 Any redistribution, public hosting, or reuse requires prior written permission.

 How do I contact you?